BikLab/meioBIOME-metagenomics/README.md

 1. On the University of Georga GACRC, you can load the module using: `ml Miniforge3`

 ### Step 2: Install snakemake
-1. On the University of Georga GACRC, first request an interactive node from the Sapelo2 login node: `interact --mem=16G`
+1. On the University of Georgia GACRC, first request an interactive node from the Sapelo2 login node: `interact --mem=16G`
-2. Create a new conda environment for the most up-to-date snakemake version: `mkdir snakemake-7.32.0`
+2. Create a new conda environment for **snakemake version 7**: `mkdir snakemake-7.32.0`
 3. Load the miniforge module `ml Miniforge3`
 4. Crate the conda environment (NOTE: you will get a warning that the directory already exists - enter **yes** to continue): `conda create -p snakemake-7.32.0`
 5. Activate the conda environment (NOTE: you may need to put the full file path to activate the conda environment correctly, depending on your HPCC or local computer setup): `source activate /FULL-PATH-HERE/snakemake-7.32.0`
 6. Install snakemake within your newly created conda environment: `conda install bioconda::snakemake==7.32.0`

 ### Step 3: Download the meioBIOME pipeline

-Clone the github directory.
+Clone the github directory:
+`git clone ADDRESS`

 ### Step 4: Install Databases
 Install the following databases in the `workflow/databases` directory: